15 December 2021

 Damer House, Roscrea, Co.
 Tipperary, has one of the finest early eighteenth-century staircases in Ireland.
 It is all that survives of a stair hall that must once have been entirely wainscoted, as would have been the practice at this time.
 Constructed of red pine, its unusual, wainscoted soffit, beautifully and ostentatiously crafted under a cut string, was designed to disguise the carriage piece that supports the weight of the flights.
 As such it is an early example of the string being cut on top and bottom as a means of expressing the form of the steps.
 Its elegant swan-neck ramp was a feature prevalent in early eighteenth-century Ireland and required a high degree of skill on the part of the joiners and carvers, as did the outward sweep at the bottom of the handrail.
 Most notable of all is the fine carving of the Corinthian column newel posts, brackets and frieze, all characteristic features of staircases of this period, which were more heavily enriched than their mahogany successors.
 (Though the older type did linger into the mid-eighteenth century).

 Similar high-quality work can be seen at Ballinlough Castle, Co.
 Westmeath, Cashel Palace, Co.
 Tipperary, the Red House, Youghal, and elsewhere.
 Robert O’Byrne has written several interesting blog posts on these houses and their staircases, which will be familiar to many readers, so I won’t elaborate on them too much here.
-One of the few documented examples is that in the library of Trinity College Dublin, which according to a contract in the college muniments was crafted by carpenters Charles Brooking and William Maple in the period 1723-5.
-This is very close to the date ascribed to Damer House on the basis of John Damer’s purchase of Roscrea town in 1722 and the two staircases have several features in common.
+Few can be attributed with certainty to any specific hands.
+The great staircase in the Old Library at Trinity College Dublin may be the work of the carpenter Isaac Wills and joiner John Sisson, who were responsible for much of the fine woodwork in the building.
+Its date is likely close to that ascribed to Damer House on the basis of John Damer’s purchase of Roscrea town in 1722 and the two staircases have several features in common.
 Indeed it is not unlikely that the Damer staircase was made in Dublin and later fabricated on site.

 Damer House and its staircase were rescued from demolition by the Irish Georgian Society in the early 1970s, who restored it under the direction of architect Brian Molloy.
 By then the house was suffering from wet and dry rot, which luckily did not affect the staircase.
 However, the treads, risers, and carriage piece of the stairs did need to be treated for woodworm infestation.
 Although the house opened to the public in 1977, the restoration of the staircase was not completed until 1981.
 A lot of paint was removed in the restoration which exposed the original pine to view.
 While this allows us an admirable view of the woodwork, and the rich patina of three hundred years, it is possible that it originally had a painted finish.
 The fact that a relatively cheap timber such as pine was chosen rather than oak is suggestive.
 The comparable staircase in the library of Trinity College was, with the exception only of the deal treads, made of oak and was varnished only.